MindTheGap-ERC/preservation-orbital-forcing-carbonate-successions/REPRODUCEME.md

 ## 2. Generate CarboCATLite outputs

-Clone [CarboCATLite](https://github.com/MindTheGap-ERC/CarboCATLite), change to the _run_from_cli_ branch, and place the sea level curves generated in 1. in the folder "params/Dbplatform/".
+Clone [CarboCATLite](https://github.com/MindTheGap-ERC/CarboCATLite), change to the _run_from_cli_ branch ([this commit](https://github.com/MindTheGap-ERC/CarboCATLite/tree/d2e4b5f32d75c865a1781ffca4d14fc250d30f77)), and place the sea level curves generated in 1. in the folder "params/Dbplatform/".
 Then, run

 ```{matlab}